ashusaini-1/ashusaini-1/README.md

 ## 👋 About Me

 Hello there!
-I'm [Your Name], a passionate developer with a love for coding and building impactful software solutions.
-With a strong foundation in [mention your areas of expertise], I enjoy tackling complex problems and transforming ideas into reality.
+I'm Ashu Saini, a passionate developer with a love for coding and building impactful software solutions.
+With a strong foundation on MERN Stack, I enjoy tackling complex problems and transforming ideas into reality.

 Here are a few things to know about me: